 - Only areas of math and/or language arts are scored

-- Collected by building representatives and given to district coordinator
+- Collected by building representatives and given to the district coordinator

 Measure of Academic Progress (MAP)